 What influences premium?

-As well as ensuring we’re collecting enough in premiums to remain a sustainable business, we also aim to set prices as fairly as possible for our customers.
+As an insurer we have a responsibility to maintain a level of capital to meet our customers’ needs in the event of losses/claims.
+Throughout this process, we always aim to ensure premiums are set to fairly reflect the risk and the cover provided for our customers.
 This means striking a balance between pricing policies for specific risk versus pooling that risk and spreading the cost to make insurance more affordable across the board.